Princess Stéphanie of Monaco: Fashion

 In 1983, after her physical recovery from the accident that killed her mother, Stéphanie started an apprentice programme at Christian Dior under the direction of head designer Marc Bohan.
 The following year, she debuted as a model on the biannual haute couture special published by Spanish magazine ¡Hola!, a venture that she repeated in 1990.
 In 1985, Stéphanie appeared on the cover of German Vogue magazine and the American publication Vanity Fair.
 She also became the spokeswoman of the Swiss beauty line La Prairie, for which she was photographed by Horst, and she appeared on the cover of French Vogue, photographed by Helmut Newton in September 1986.

 Dignitaries gather at the National Portrait Gallery in October 1986 for the presentation of a portrait head of Princess Grace of Monaco by her family.
 Includes (l-r): Stefano Casiraghi, Princess Stephanie, Princess Caroline, Prince Ranier III, First Lady Nancy Reagan and Secretary Robert Adams.

 In 1986, Stéphanie launched a swimwear line Pool Position with Alix de la Comble, whom she had met during her internship at Dior.
 The fashion show to present the line, held at the Sporting Club in Monaco and attended by her father, Prince Rainier, and siblings Caroline and Albert, was a major event covered by the worldwide media.
-In 1989, Stéphanie launched her own self-titled perfume.
+In 1989, Stéphanie launched her own eponymous perfume.

 Stéphanie co-owns Replay cafes and stores in both Monaco and Barcelona.
 In December 2008, she was guest-editor of Vogue Paris and appeared on the magazine's cover.